How to Use the Solar Calculator

 Installing Solar in Vermont

 According to industry data, there are over 70 companies working to install solar panels on Vermont homes, so you have plenty of options if you do decide solar is right for your household.
 Those contractors will need to abide by Vermont’s permitting and interconnection standards for solar, so you’ll want to make sure you’re selecting an experienced and qualified company for the job.
-Meanwhile in Vermont, you can also opt to install with large national chains like Sungevity, who offer solar leases that can help if you cannot purchase equipment outright.
+Meanwhile in Vermont, you can also opt to install with large national chains who offer solar leases that can help if you cannot purchase equipment outright.

 Vermont State Solar Support